 - Eager to learn more about professional life and the day-to-day aspects of careers

-- Attend a professionalism seminar held by the ACPC in the fall semester to prepare you for your job shadowing experience
+- Attend a professionalism seminar held by Career Services in the fall semester to prepare you for your job shadowing experience

 - Flexible availability over our students' Winter Break (mid-December to early January) to try to match up with the availability

 - Plan to be available for a day-long job shadow; although some shadowing that are shorter (a few hours) or longer (a few days) are possible